 Transfer from one training program to another will be made only in justifiable cases.
 Requests for transfer will be referred to the Dean of Students.

 GRADES AND REPORTS

-At the end of each quarter, Day School students receive report cards which grade the performance of work, and evaluate personal attitudes.
-Following is a key to the grades:
+At the end of each quarter, each Day School student receives a report card which lists the work accomplished, grades the performance of work, and evaluates personal attitudes.
+Here is a key to the grades: